nicross/sea/docs/ROADMAP.md

   - Add props to system that triggers their sounds in a tempo sequence (e.g. every 15 frames)
   - Sountrack module has dynamic partials (frequencies) that it selects from when triggering their sounds
 - Treasure generator
-  - Spawning
   - Cue on successful scan?
 - Treasure prop
-  - Shiny object cue
+  - Better cue
 - Treasure collection
-  - Collision detection
-  - Reward sound cue
+  - Reward cue
-  - Add to gallery
 - Gallery screen
   - Scrollable list
   - Item name, value, depth